Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Know [your housing options](#your-housing-options)**
     Your options depend on your situation and your income.
 Recent immigrants have fewer options.
 Don't waste time on apartments that you can't get.
 - [ ] **Save money**
-    You need around 4 times the [cold rent](/glossary/Kaltmiete).
-That covers the [deposit](/glossary/Kaution) and the first month's rent.
-You must also [buy furniture, appliances, and house supplies](/guides/where-to-buy-what#furniture-and-house-supplies).
+    You need enough money for the [deposit](/glossary/Kaution) and the first month of rent.
+You must also buy furniture, appliances, and house supplies.
 - [ ] **[Open a bank account](/guides/first-bank-account-in-germany)**
-    Germans pay the rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
-If you don't have a EU bank account, use [Wise](/out/transferwise) to send money from another country.
+    Germans pay rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung), so you need a bank account.
+You can send money from another country with [Wise](/out/transferwise).
 - [ ] **Create accounts on housing websites**
     Create detailed profiles on [ImmoScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/).
 You will need them to apply for apartments.
 A detailed profile improves your chances.[^27]
 - [ ] **Prepare the [required documents](#required-documents)**